Luca-Javier/Roulette-Hero/README.md

 Thanks for playing and reading this.
 I hope you enjoy it.

-This is my first own project of moderate scale and I'am happy to share it :nerd_face:
+This is my first own project of moderate scale and I'am happy to share it :nerd_face:.
+Were 3 months of learning and dedication and [Design](https://www.figma.com/file/5ljrHplz1RyOXxleIF9GyT/Roulette-Hero?type=design&node-id=16%3A49&t=na6jjPiQ66DnlucW-1)